-Halloween is right around the corner, and if you’re anything like me, you’re going to spend it in your bedroom tweaking knobs in a spooky way instead of risking going outside.
+Halloween is here, and if you’re anything like me, you’re going to spend it in your bedroom tweaking knobs in a spooky way instead of going outside.

 To celebrate this eerie occasion, let’s create our very own monster sounds from scratch via two different approaches: synthesis and recorded audio.

 Let’s first try creating the sound of a sci-fi monster.
 I’ll use Serum’s wavetable and FM synthesis to try to simulate the sound of a foreboding, robotic final boss.

 For the oscillator section, I used two of Serum’s custom wavetables, BS2 – Filthy and BSOD_Square.
 These provide a harmonically rich bed that can be heavily distorted and filtered.
 A few unison voices per oscillator and some de-tuning provide a nice thick sound.
 We’ll also use a triangle wave sub oscillator and a lot of noise.

 All of this will be run through a comb filter with plenty of drive to turn things into a (good) crunchy mess.
 Envelope 2 modulates the warp modes of both oscillators to create a truly monstrous “croaking” effect.
 Then, the step sequencer LFO modulates both oscillators’ wavetable positions and levels to make a biting gated rhythm.